ben-newell/configuration/README.md

 git clone https://github.com/ben-newell/configuration.git && cd configuration
 ```

-From the terminal `brew install nvim` or your preferred editor.
+Here, from the terminal, usually a `brew install nvim` and `rectangle` and `fish` or your preferred editor is a sound suggestion.

 Run `bootstrap.sh` to move things to ~, this will also check the remote repo.